On a new prediction of Causal Quantum Mechanics for the two-slit interference experiment with electrons: Photon emission in the Causal approach

-Before we begin to consider our problem we would like to note a suggestive result of the BdB theory: in the ground state of the hydrogen atom the electron is not accelerated, so there is no emission and the state is stationary (see reference \cite{hol}).
-It would be interesting to study another situation in which the electron is accelerated.

-The two-slit interference experiment with electrons was studied in the framework of the BdB quantum mechanics in \cite{phi} where the bohmian trajectories were first calculated (Fig. \ref{trayectorias}).
-An interesting discussion of this experiment at the light of BdB quantum mechanics is given in \cite{hol}.
+The two-slit interference experiment with electrons was studied in the framework of the causal quantum mechanics in \cite{phi} where the bohmian trajectories were first calculated (Fig. \ref{trayectorias}).
+An interesting discussion of this experiment at the light of causal quantum mechanics is given in \cite{hol}.
 The trajectory of an electron is affected by the quantum potential which is depicted in Fig. \ref{qp}.
 The plot of the quantum potential shows, after the high spikes in the central region near the slits, a set of troughs and plateaus.
 An electron emerging for one slit can be first repelled by the central spikes and then moves practically uniformly (with a small component of velocity in the $y$-direction) until it encounters one of the troughs in $Q$.
 One can have an idea of the variation of $Q$ in the $y$ axis by plotting the cross section which is depicted at about $18$ cm from the plane of the slits: we see a series of "`potential wells" (or valleys) corresponding to the troughs (Fig. \ref{qps}).
 The electron "`fall"' in the potential well where is first accelerated with a strong force $\frac{-\partial Q}{\partial y}$ and then decelerated (the quantum potential for this experiment depends only on $y$, see \cite{phi}, \cite{hol}).
 From the quantum theoretical point of view we can say that there exist a certain probability for the accelerated electron emit a photon.

-The formal calculation according to the Bohm - de Broglie approach can follow along the same line section \ref{elementary}, that is to say, using theory of perturbations and therefore, it is not necessary to repeat the deduction.
-The result for the emission power is given by the same formula Eq. (\ref{erutbis}).
-However we need to rewrite it in terms of the quantities in which the quantum mechanics of BdB is formulated, i.e. the position of the electron (which is a beable or a local expectation value\cite{hol}, not an operator, see below).
-Recall that in this approach it is accepted that the electron follows trajectories.
-To do that \footnote{For an heuristic deduction see Appendix B} we are going to re-write the bracket:
+The formal calculation according to the causal approach can follow along the same line section \ref{elementary}, that is to say, using theory of perturbations and therefore, it is not necessary to repeat the deduction.
+The result for the emission power, as we already said, is given by the same formula Eq. (\ref{erutbis}).